 Behavioral Methods

 All participants completed online questionnaires to collect information regarding familial educational, medical, and language history.
 We conducted sensory testing with all participants to ensure that hearing and vision were within normal limits.
 Hearing was tested using a standard audiometer; all participants accurately identified 0.5, 1, 2, and 4 kHz at 20dB.
 Visual acuity was tested using the Snellen Eye Chart for subjects not already using corrected lenses.
 Participants completed a behavioral battery of reading, language, and cognitive assessments as part of a larger study examining language processing in poor comprehenders.
-Assessments relevant to the current paper include the Kaufman Test of Educational Achievement Second Edition (KTEA-II) reading comprehension test (Kaufman & Kaufman, 2004), used as the primary measure of reading comprehension; the Word Attack (WA) subtest of the Woodcock-Johnson III (Woodcock et al., 2001), a measure of nonword decoding, and the Wechsler Abbreviated Scale of Intelligence II (WASI; Weschler, 1999), which provided a measure of performance IQ.
+Assessments relevant to the current paper include the Kaufman Test of Educational Achievement Second Edition (KTEA-II) reading comprehension test [Kaufman & Kaufman, 2004], used as the primary measure of reading comprehension; the Word Attack (WA) subtest of the Woodcock-Johnson III [Woodcock et al., 2001], a measure of nonword decoding, and the Wechsler Abbreviated Scale of Intelligence II [WASI; Weschler, 1999], which provided a measure of performance IQ.
 Results from these behavioral assessments are summarized in Table 1.

 fMRI Methods: Passage & word tasks.